All Episodes

 You just got through citing the polls.

-You credit them with validity in saying McCain has to run a table and oh, we got a caveat.
+You credit them with validity in saying McCain has to run the table.

-They got a caveat.
+They had a caveat.

 You are thus saying the polls really can't be trusted, even though you trust them that McCain's got to run the table.